emliang/Hard-Constrained-ML-Survey/README.md

 | Scope and assumptions | Where does the claim apply? | Constraint class, domain, oracle, map validity, solver assumptions, discretization. |

 ![Evaluation dimensions](figures/evaluation.png)

+## Next Steps

+We plan to add a formula-level and implementation-level comparison for each method family.

+- Add representative mathematical formulations for each method family.
+- Add simple reference implementations or pseudocode for the core enforcement mechanism.
+- Keep the examples minimal so readers can compare guarantee source, utility trade-off, and computational cost directly.

 ## Related Surveys and Foundations